After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed | OneFootball

 Article image:After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed

-The change will take effect next season and modifies the criteria that in recent years allowed some teams to access the playoff after spots were freed up due to championships won by other clubs.
+The change will take effect next season and modifies the criteria that in recent years allowed some teams to access the playoffs after spots were freed up due to championships won by other clubs.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.